classi/fastlane-example/iOS/README.md

 # fastlane iOS example

-This is the environment setting necessary to run fastlane ios.
+This is setting to run fastlane for ios.

 # Requirements

 ## [Homebrew](https://brew.sh/)

-### iOS

 ```
 $ brew install imagemagick